MagicMeepleGames/MagicMeepleGames.github.io/contact.md

 <h1>Contact Magic Meeple Games</h1>

-<p>All fields are required to be filled in.
-Please allow five business days for an email response.
-It is our pleasure to hear from you.</p>
+<p>We'll need all fields filled in, please.
+Give us five business days for an email response, OK?
+It will be our pleasure to talk to you!</p>

 <h2>Your Email: <input type="email" tabindex="0" max-length="70" name="emailAddress" required /></h2>